JulianVJacobs/SDP/README.md

 5. Run the command ```npm install``` to install all the dependencies
 6. Run the command ```ionic serve```
 7. If everything was done correctly, the app should be hosted in your default browser.

-### To Enjoy
-If you just want to use the app with no hassle

 [Download the apk](https://github.com/greenpeace-wits/SDP/tree/test/frontend/platforms/android/app/build/outputs/apk) with your Android Device.